OWASP/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

 # Objective

-The article shows how to configure a global error handler at the configuration level when possible, otherwise at code level, in differents technologies, in order to ensure that if an unexpected error occurs then a generic response is returned by the application but the error is traced on server side for investigation.
+The article shows how to configure a global error handler at the configuration level when possible, otherwise at code level, in different technologies, in order to ensure that if an unexpected error occurs then a generic response is returned by the application but the error is traced on server side for investigation.

 The following schema shows the target approach:

 ![Overview](../assets/Error_Handling_Cheat_Sheet_Overview.png)

-As most of the recent application topology are *API based*, we assume in this article that the backend exposes only a REST API and does not contain any user interface content.
+As most recent application topologies are *API based*, we assume in this article that the backend exposes only a REST API and does not contain any user interface content.

-About the error logging operation itself, the [logging cheat sheet](Logging_Cheat_Sheet.md) should be used, this article will focus on the error handling part.
+For the error logging operation itself, the [logging cheat sheet](Logging_Cheat_Sheet.md) should be used.
+This article focuses on the error handling part.

 # Proposition